CadenMilne04/VersionControlLab/README.md

-# VersionControlLab
+# Version Control Lab
-CMPINF0010 Lab "Version Control"

-Our program takes in a name and an integer and prints the name an amount of times equal to the integer.
-The Group Members were: Caden Milne, Cesar Guerra-Solano

-Test!
+________

+## Description:

+This project allows a user to input any string, and any number.
+Then it will print out that string that many times.
+Written in python 3.7.
+Troubleshooted using Jupyter.
+A feature to add could be the ability to save the output to a file on the computer.

+## How to Run:

+Just download the ***DoSomething.py*** file and run it using the python command.

+## How to Use:

+Follow the prompts, enter correct data types.

+### Credits:

+Caden Milne, Cesar Guerra-Solano